 We have talked about emergency funds in detail here – What is an Emergency Fund and why you must have one?

 You must make sure to understand the significance of emergency funds and should build them right away!

 7. Savings & Investing without predefined goals

-If you are managing your money with out any goals then you will end up working your entire life to make ends need.
+If you are managing your money without any goals then you will end up working your entire life to make ends need.
 A goal is very critical for your money management.

-You should have short-term, medium-term, long-term goals for your needs and put your money to work to meet those goals.
+You should have short-term, medium-term, and long-term goals for your needs and put your money to work to meet those goals.

-Without goal based investment create confusion and pre-matured withdrawals which ultimately creates indiscipline in your personal finance.
+Without goal-based investment create confusion and pre-matured withdrawals which ultimately creates indiscipline in your personal finance.
 Investing to just save your taxes should not be your goal.

 If you have invested in stocks then probably you can relate to this quickly.
 How often it has happened to you that your friend has tipped with a good stock suggestion but you lost a lot of money with that tip?

-Ask yourself – you are not taking medicines by searching on google or asking friends and relatives because you know each one has different heath parameters then why are you taking chances in your investments?
+Ask yourself – you are not taking medicines by searching on google or asking friends and relatives because you know each one has different health parameters then why are you taking chances in your investments?

 Always make sure you understand the investment instrument you are getting into.
 If you are unsure then consult a financial advisor to help you!